ddnexus/pagy/docs/how-to.md

 Pagy is I18n ready.
 That means that all the UI strings that pagy uses are stored in a dictionaray YAML file, ready to be customized and/or translated/pluralized.
 The YAML file is available at `Pagy.root.join('locales', 'pagy.yml')`

 It contains a few entries used in the the UI by helpers and templates through the `pagy_t` method (eqivalent to the `I18n.t` or rails `t` helper).
-For more details, please take a look at the [pagy.yml file](https://github.com/ddnexus/pagy/blob/master/lib/locales/pagy.yml) and read the [pagy_t API documentation](api/frontend.md#pagy_tpath-vars)
+For more details, please take a look at the [pagy.yml dictionary file](https://github.com/ddnexus/pagy/blob/master/lib/locales/pagy.yml) and read the [pagy_t API documentation](api/frontend.md#pagy_tpath-vars)

 ## Using the pagy_info helper